argoproj/argo-workflows/docs/events.md

 HTTP header names are lowercase and only include those that have `x-` as their prefix.

-Meta-data will contain the `user/subject` which should always to be used to ensure you only accept events from the correct user.
+Meta-data will contain the `claimSet/sub` which should always to be used to ensure you only accept events from the correct user.

 Examples:

 ```
-metadata.user.subject == "github" && metadata[`x-github-event`] == "pull_request" && event.repository == "http://gihub.com/argoproj/argo"
+metadata.claimSet.sub == "github" && metadata[`x-github-event`] == "pull_request" && event.repository == "http://gihub.com/argoproj/argo"
 ```

 TODO - we should include several examples